mpv-player/mpv/DOCS/interface-changes.rst

     - add the command `load-input-conf`
     - remove `--vo=rpi`, `--gpu-context=rpi`, and `--hwdec=mmal`
     - add `auto` choice to `--deinterlace`
+    - change `--teletext-page` default from 100 to 0 ("subtitle" in lavc)
  --- mpv 0.37.0 ---
     - `--save-position-on-quit` and its associated commands now store state files in %LOCALAPPDATA% instead of %APPDATA% directory by default on Windows.